 - Graduates often go on to research-based graduate programs or attend professional schools (law, medicine, public health, dentistry, veterinary, business, etc.)

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

 In addition to Utah State University’s admissions requirements, the biological engineering program has additional requirements:

 - Freshmen: Students that meet the USU admission requirements can be admitted as pre-engineering majors.
-In order to get into the professional engineering program, students must complete two years of prerequisite coursework, have a C- or better in every required class, no more than three classes repeated, and entrance GPA of 2.3 or above.
+In order to get into the professional engineering program, students must complete two years of prerequisite coursework, have a C- or better in every required class, no more than three repeats and a 2.3 GPA or above in required courses.

 - Transfer Students: Students transferring from other institutions will be referred to the Engineering Admission Committee for evaluation.
 Evaluations will include transfer GPA and evaluation of the program of the former college or university.
 Students transferring from other USU majors must be approved by the Engineering Admission Committee before transferring to the College of Engineering.
 Students in this category must have demonstrated a potential to succeed in engineering through courses taken at USU.

 - Recommended high school courses: two or three years of algebra, one year of geometry, one-half year of trigonometry, four years of English, and courses in computer programming, chemistry, and physics are preferred.

 Click here to see course requirements for the Bachelor of Science.

 Click here to see course requirements for the Associate of Pre-Engineering.

 Students majoring in biological engineering have to complete a capstone design project their senior year.
 Students are able to customize their projects to fit with their research and academic interests.
 Projects may stem from work students are already engaged in with a professor.
 Projects change each year and range from production of pharmaceutical chemicals to biodiesel generation from algae to biosensor design for environmental or medical applications.